dtekcth/data101/src/getting_started.md

 ### Wi-fi: Eduroam

 Chalmers and GU uses the global university network "Eduroam" for wi-fi connectivity (there is wi-fi everywhere on campus).
-Search for "Eduroam" on the IT-portal to find out how to connect your devices.
+[Search for "Eduroam" on the IT-portal](https://chalmers.topdesk.net/tas/public/ssp/content/search?q=eduroam) (requires a CID) to find out how to connect your devices.

 ### Online storage